Preetam2114/Automail/README.md

 						which can work without passing any argument
    - Function Parameter:
      - subject: This argument is responsible for subject of the email.
-     - body: This argument is responsible for the email body.
+     - body: This argument is responsible for the email body the supported formats are marked below.
-       - Support:
+       - [x] HTML TEMPLATE
-         - [x] Finish my changes
+       - [x] TEXT
-	 - [ ] Push my commits to GitHub
-	 - [ ] Open a pull request
+       - [ ] FORMS (NOT TESTED)
      - attachment :This argument is responsible for attachment source and supports varities of file formats.
      - receivers : This argument passes the list of list careated using __csv_list__ finction.